SEARCHING FOR SASQUATCH

 Director Biography - Dave Paull

-Dave Paull grew up in the Pacific Northwest, where he earned a BA in English literature with a minor in theatre from Lewis & Clark college in Portland, Oregon.
-After retiring from his career in broadcasting, Dave began exploring the world of indie films and documentaries.
+Dave Paull grew up in the Pacific Northwest, where he earned a BA in English literature at Lewis & Clark college in Portland, Oregon.
+After a career as a radio news reporter, Dave sequed into becoming an amateur filmmaker, producing short documentaries.

-He has gained recognition for his sensitive in-depth interviews with academy award winners William Hurt and Ernest Borgnine and a surprising on-camera conversation with actor Yaphet Kotto.
+Paull initiated sensitive, in-depth interviews with academy award winners William Hurt and Ernest Borgnine, as well as leading a surprising on-camera conversation with actor Yaphet Kotto.

 Add Director Biography